vrubiolo/ledorean/README.md

 # ledorean
-LED matrix-style display to put on your Delorean rear windshield to communicate messages to other drivers
+This is meant to be a LED matrix you put on the rear windshield of your delorean to communicate messages to others drivers.

-See associated project on Hackster.io at XXX
+It is made out of a LED strip turned into a matrix to display messages.